Ordina-Group/cursus-docker/slides/markdown/continuousdelivery.md

   - Open the Jenkins application in your browser
   - Go to: Manage Jenkins -> Configure system
   - Search for: `Docker Builder` and provide the url: `unix:///var/run/docker.sock`
-  - !!
-SAVE BEFORE TESTING THE CONNECTION !!
-  - Go to: Manage Jenkins -> Configure system
-  - Search for: `Docker Builder`
+  - Press the **Apply** (Toepassen) button at the bottom of the page
-  - `Test Connection`
+  - Now you can press `Test Connection`

-## Jenkins - Setting up delivery pipeline
+## Jenkins - Delivery pipeline
-Now we are ready to set up our delivery pipeline.
-The pipeline is an aggregation of several small builds to build, test and deliver our service.
+For this workshop Jenkins comes configured with several jobs that form a *Delivery Pipeline* : an aggregation of several small builds to build, test and deliver our service.

 ![pipeline](images/pipeline-complete.png)